 - Do you need to defrost the turkey?
 Figure out which day to start defrosting.

-- Make Homemade Yogurt to have for an easy breakfast the day of Thanksgiving and either buy or make granola to have with it.
+- Make Homemade Yogurt for an easy breakfast on the day of Thanksgiving and either buy or make granola to serve alongside.

-- Make the Homemade Butter Wheat Pie Crust and refrigerate for Thursday’s pie (freeze if before Sunday).
+- Make a Homemade Butter Wheat Pie Crust and refrigerate for Thursday’s pie (freeze if before Sunday).

 - Prepare the Make-Ahead Green Bean Bundles with Bacon, assemble, and freeze them.